rudelm/rudelm.github.io/content/post/2021-04-12-configure-dyndns-client-ddclient-for-use-with-all-inkl.md

 title: Configure DynDNS client ddclient for use with all-inkl
 url: /2021/04/12/configure-dyndns-client-ddclient-for-use-with-all-inkl/
 ---
-You can try ddclient, if you don&#8217;t have a Router or NAS, which updates a DynDNS account.
-I&#8217;m using it on Raspbian and all-inkl as hosting service.
+You can try ddclient, if you don't have a Router or NAS, which updates a DynDNS account.
+I'm using it on Raspbian and all-inkl as hosting service.

 Create a new dyndns account in kas.all-inkl.com.
 Go to Tools, DDNS Settings and create a new entry.
-You&#8217;ll need the information from this page for the configuration of ddclient.
+You'll need the information from this page for the configuration of ddclient.

 On your Raspberry pi:

 <pre class="wp-block-preformatted">$ sudo apt-get update
 $ sudo apt-get install ddclient</pre>

 Select other as DDNS service provider.
 Use dyndns.kasserver.com/ as update server with dyndns2 as protocol.
 Configure username and password as provided by all-inkl.
-Use eth0 as network interface (we&#8217;ll change this later on) and add your DynDNS Domainname.
+Use eth0 as network interface (we'll change this later on) and add your DynDNS Domainname.

 <pre class="wp-block-preformatted">$ sudo nano /etc/ddclient.conf</pre>